LaunchCodeEducation/lchs-learning-objectives/unit07/terminal.rst

 - Understand what the terminal is and how to use it.
 - Become familiar with the Visual Studio Code workspace.
-- Create and save programs locally, and run them from VSCode.
+- Create and save programs locally, and run them from VS Code.

 Objectives
 ----------